-During the reign of Hezekiah, the situation predicted in the reign of Ahaz actually comes to pass.
-Judah is now face to face with the power of the Assyrian king who has destroyed Syria and conquered Israel.
-The Assyrian power comes down against Judah with overwhelming strength, as part of its endeavor to force all the nations to bow beneath its yoke.
+During the reign of Hezekiah, the situation prophecied in the reign of power comes down against Judah with overwhelming strength, as part of its endeavor to force all the nations to bow beneath its yoke.
 It appears that nothing human can protect Jerusalem.
-Yet God delivers Jerusalem in a most unexpected way, by suddenly destroying a large part of Sennacherib's army (Isa.
-37:36).
+Yet God delivers Jerusalem in a most unexpected way, by suddenly destroying a large part of Sennacherib's army.